islamJamer/webapp/to-do-webapp/README.md

 -   navigate to the directory of the app in the command line.
 -   Start the front end using `npm run start:frontend`.
 -   The app will be opened in your browser http://localhost:3000/

+### Prepare cypress env
+-   Go to the test directory:  `cd test`
+-   install all the dependences using `npm install`
+-   Run cypress command for the GUI scenarios `npm run cy:open:gui`
+-   Run cypress command for the API scenarios `npm run cy:open:api`

 ### API Instructions